semrush/intergalactic/website/docs/components/sticky/sticky.md

 @## Pin of the content in blocks with limits

-If a limit appears in the block (a fader overlaps the block), the message about it should be centered towards the block at scrolling.
+If a limit appears in the block (an overlay overlaps the block), the message about it should be centered towards the block at scrolling.

 ![sticky limit message](static/table-limit-pro.png)